 National Tsing Hua University

-About the CCOE at National Tsing Hua University (NTHU)
+About the GPU COE at National Tsing Hua University (NTHU)

-National Tsing Hua University was awarded an NVIDIA CUDA Center of Excellence (CCOE) in 2012.
+National Tsing Hua University was awarded an NVIDIA GPU Center of Excellence in 2012.
 The Department of Computer Science, National Tsing Hua University, Taiwan, being one of the oldest CS departments in Taiwan and a driver of Taiwan’s ICT industry, is an ideal partner with NVIDIA in promoting GPU and CUDA technology in Taiwan.
-Based on the great educational and research reputation of National Tsing Hua University, we anticipate the establishment of CUDA research center in NTHU CS can further expand the influences of CUDA in Taiwan’s academia and industry and enhance our education and research capabilities.
+Based on the great educational and research reputation of National Tsing Hua University, we anticipate the establishment of GPU Research Center in NTHU CS can further expand the influences of GPU Computing and CUDA in Taiwan’s academia and industry and enhance our education and research capabilities.

 About National Tsing Hua University (NTHU)